rfo909/RForth/README.md

 The stacks
 ----------

-RFOrth has three major stacks, plus one very internal.
+RFOrth has two main stacks, plus two internal.

 The main stack is the *data stack*.
 Sometimes it is called parameter stack.
 This is where we put parameters to words, and get values back.
 As programmers we interact